Darkbeldin/xcp-ng-org/docs/guides.md

 If the relevant certs are installed, their names will be in the output (i.e., `PK`, `KEK`, `db`, or `dbx`).

-If you have installed a new set of certificates on the pool *after VMs have been launched with old certificates*, then it is required to reset the certificates specifically for those VMs.
+If you have installed a new set of certificates on the pool *after VMs have been launched with old certificates*, then it is required to reset the certificates specifically for those VMs (unless you want the VMs to keep using the ones they already have).

 In order to reset the VM's certificates, shutdown the VM and execute `varstore-sb-state <vm-uuid> setup`.
 When the VM boots, its certificates will be updated to those found in the XCP-ng pool (those installed by `secureboot-certs`).